-- (1) The Department releases test results to the institution of birth for first specimens and to the health care provider for the second specimen, as noted on the newborn screening form. - (2) The Department notifies the health care provider noted on the newborn screening form of any results that require follow up. - (3) The Department releases information to health care provider or other health practitioner on a need to know basis.
-Release may be oral, by a hard copy of results, or electronically by authorized access. - (4) Upon request of the parent or guardian, the Department may release results, as directed in the release. - (5) All requests for test results or records are governed by Title 26, Chapter 3, Health Statistics. - (6) The Department may release information in summary, statistical, or other forms that do not identify an individual. - (7) A testing laboratory that analyzes newborn screening samples for the Department may not release information or samples without the Department's express written direction.
+- (1) The Department initially releases test results to the institution of birth for first specimens and to the medical home/practitioner, as noted on the Newborn Screening form, for the second specimen. - (2) The Department notifies the medical home/practitioner noted on the Newborn Screening form as provided in Section R438-15-10(1) of any results that require follow up. - (3) The Department releases information to a medical home/practitioner or other health practitioner on a need to know basis.
+Release may be orally, by a hard copy of results or available electronically by authorized access. - (4) Upon request of the parent or guardian, the Department may release results as directed in the release.

+- (5) All requests for test results or records are governed by Utah Code Title 26, Chapter 3. - (6) The Department may release information in summary, statistical, or other forms that do not identify particular individuals. - (7) A testing laboratory that analyzes newborn screening samples for the Department may not release information or samples without the Department's express written direction.